maxBenelli/local-contributions/AC_National-Goals.md

 * Change tab name
 * Add contracts select for event result , add methods
 * Add new page Activities Quality

+## 2022-01-24
+* Hide Add btn if the referense is readable